What does a City Councilmember do? Check out this video Short of my first Year.

 Doing the work.
 Listening to neighbors.
 Delivering results for Paso Robles.

-elevating the needs of our workers & Families is good for business, Strengthens our local economy, and is Necessary for the long term health of our City.
+elevating the needs of our workers & families is good for business, Strengthens our local economy, and is Necessary for the long term health of our City.

 Results: What This Work Looks Like

 Good local government is rarely fast or simple.
-Real progress often requires coordination, funding, public process, and persistence.
+Real progress often requires coordination, funding, public process, consensus, and persistence.

 Not every issue has an immediate fix — and no councilmember can do it alone.
 But I’m committed to doing the work, building partnerships, and advocating for a Paso Robles that works for everyone.